lambdabaa/dav/README.md

 ```
 And abort sandboxed requests as a group with `sandbox.abort()`.

-#### davinci.Credentials(options)
+#### dav.Credentials(options)

-Create a new `davinci.Credentials` object.
+Create a new `dav.Credentials` object.
 This is a union of various authentication details needed to sign requests.

 ```
 Options: